 Historically, the US has been both the largest producer and the largest consumer of woody biomass in the world.
 The US share of global wood product production peaked at 28% in 1998 and has since fallen to below 20% (Prestemon et al. 2015).
 The amount of roundwood required for wood and pulp product demand in the US has roughly tracked population growth, (Skog et al. 2012), and the total roundwood equivalent volume to meet US wood and paper materials demand was roughly stable through the latter half of the 20th century (USFS 2012).
 US imports of sawnwood products rose in the early part of this century, as a gap began to grow between domestic production and demand.

 However, consumption of these products has dropped in recent years.
-The primary driver of this downturn was the reduction in housing starts2 beginning in 2005, exacerbated by the 2008 financial crisis as well as the shift away from print towards digital media (USFS 2012).
-Figure 3 presents the trends in net import levels for solid wood products as well as pulp and paper for the United States over the past 50 years.
+The primary driver of this downturn was the reduction in housing starts beginning in 2005, exacerbated by the 2008 financial crisis as well as the shift away from print towards digital media (USFS 2012).
+Figure 3 presents the trends in net import levels for solid wood products as well as pulp and paper for the US over the past 50 years.
+Timber demand is most closely correlated with housing starts, and it is still over 25% lower in the US than it was at its peak before the collapse of the housing market.
+While there has been some recent recovery, several factors combine to reduce the total wood demand for US housing (adapted from Skog et al. 2012):

-2 A common indicator of economic activity, the "housing start" is defined as the commencement of construction on a new residence during a given period.
+&lt;sup>2 A common indicator of economic activity, the "housing start" is defined as the commencement of construction on a new residence during a given period.